Old Port of Portland, Maine: History

 The Portland peninsula was first settled in the 17th century, but was abandoned during the French and Indian Wars of the late 17th and early 18th centuries.
 It was resettled, and incorporated as Falmouth in 1718.
 It prospered economically in the 18th century due to the lumber trade, particularly the trade in virgin trees used as ship masts.
 At the outbreak of the American Revolutionary War, a large part of the city was destroyed by fire in a British raid in October 1775.
 The city rebuilt, and again became a major shipping center and Maine's leading port and economic center.
 Commercial Street was created by fill in the 1850s, and Middle and Exchanges Street area developed as a major commercial district.
-In 1866 a major fire swept through the area, bringing on a wave of new construction.
+In 1866, a major fire swept through the area, bringing on a wave of new construction.

 Historically, Exchange Street was where many printers and newspapers were located.
 At the top of Exchange Street, strategically located across Congress Street from Portland City Hall, is the Press Herald Building built in 1923 and expanded in 1948 as the headquarters of the Portland Press Herald.
 In 2015, the renovated building became the Press Hotel.

 The Old Port was transformed in the 1970s when real estate developers purchased derelict buildings and refurbished them into apartments, condos, offices and retail space.
 A new group of restaurants emerged that included The Hollow Reed on Fore Street that are cited for influencing the city's current restaurant culture.
-During that same decade, the Old Port Association formed and helped halt the city's demolition of historic buildings (see: Portland (Maine) Union Station) and lobbied for street scape improvements.
+During that same decade, the Old Port Association formed and helped halt the city's demolition of historic buildings (see Union Station) and lobbied for streetscape improvements.
 The Cumberland County Civic Center was built at the top of the Old Port in 1977.
 In the early 1980s, Congress passed the Economic Recovery Tax Act, which provided tax incentives for redevelopment projects, and spurred further development in the district.

 In 2006, construction began on the Ocean Gateway project.
 The Ocean Gateway serves as the city's cruise ship terminal.